Your shopping cart is currently empty.

 An efficient option is watering with baumbad Premium watering bags.

-The bags have a capacity of 75 to 100 liters and two holes in the bottom that release water evenly to the tree over several hours, evenly moistening the soil.
-Drip irrigation allows the roots close to the ground to absorb the water, saving water because it prevents unnecessary seepage into the soil.
-The bag is wrapped around the tree trunk like a jacket and zipped shut.
-The next step is to fill the bag with enough water so that, after further straightening, no wrinkles are visible in the bottom, and then allow it to fill.
+The bags have a capacity of 75 to 100 liters and two holes in the bottom that release water evenly to the tree over several hours, ensuring consistent soil moisture.
+This drip irrigation system allows the roots near the base to absorb the water, thus conserving water by preventing unnecessary surface runoff.
+The bag is placed around the tree trunk like a jacket and zipped closed.
+Next, the bag is filled with enough water so that, after adjusting the bottom, no wrinkles are visible, and then allowed to fill completely.

 To provide young poplars with sufficient water, it is sufficient to fill one tree bath watering bag.
 For existing trees with a larger trunk diameter, two or more watering bags can be connected to one another using the zip fasteners.